NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

 only want to process terrestrial Digital Globe images, skip to the `Quick Start for Digital Globe Users`_ section.

-To perform pre-processing (radiometric caligration, ephemeris processing, etc.), of non-terrestrial images prior to running Stereo Pipeline, you will need to install :term:`ISIS`.
+To perform pre-processing (radiometric calibration, ephemeris processing, etc.), of non-terrestrial images prior to running Stereo Pipeline, you will need to install :term:`ISIS`.
 Just as with our binaries, you can use the ISIS binaries as-is.